-Mulching for tomatoes in the container is not necessary but it will give some extra benefits if you apply a layer of mulch over the container soil.
+Mulching for tomatoes in the containers will give some extra benefits if you apply a layer of mulch over the potting soil.
 It retains the soil moisture inside the potting soil longer and provide some nutrients and stop growing weeds.

-You can apply bark mulch, straw or black or red plastic mulch for container tomatoes.
+You can apply leaf mold, bark mulch, straw or black or red plastic mulch for container tomatoes.

 Mulches You Should Avoid for Tomato Plants: